-In the case of tired looking rooms one of the first tasks to implement is that of getting rid of clutter; it is quite amazing how this simple act can improve a space.
-If you really are not sure whether an item may be needed in the long-term then invest in some practical plastic covered boxes, label them and then store them in the loft.
-If the room has been repainted a simple way of changing the rest of the décor is to invest in some new lampshades, curtains or blinds.
+In the case of tired-looking rooms, one of the first tasks to implement is of getting rid of clutter; it is quite amazing how this simple act can improve a space.
+If you really are not sure whether an item may be needed in the long term then invest in some practical plastic-covered boxes, label them, and then store them in the loft.
+If the room has been repainted a simple way of changing the rest of the décor is to invest in some new lampshades, curtains, or blinds.
 Charity shops have a wonderful selection of curtains, as do local auctions.
 Most contemporary blinds can be supplied in kit form, which will help to cut down costs.
 Sometimes, just lifting a tatty carpet and stripping the wooden floor underneath can look really smart.
 If the budget allows, find a rug to put on the floor.

 Change of use